tphippen/RepData_PeerAssessment1/PA1_template.md

 date has either all missing values (100%) or no missing values (0%).
 Out of the 61 dates, there are 8 dates for which all of the values are missing.
 Two of these dates fall on a Monday, two on a Friday, and one each on Wednesday,
-Thursday,Saturday, and, Sunday.
+Thursday,Saturday, and Sunday.
 Based on these results, the following imputation
 strategy was devised:

 If the number of steps for a five-minute interval is missing, the imputed value